Discussion about this post

 User's avatar

-Brad Odsen's avatar
+Brad Odsen, KC's avatar

 The Gomry Inquiry is a good reference, as is the Code Inquiry mentioned by Mr. Chapman.
 There were also the shipbuilding scandal (albeit that focused on leaking documents), the Mulroney "bags of cash" scandal, and the corruption of the Devine government in Saskatchewan in the 1980s => https://www.thecanadianencyclopedia.ca/en/article/saskatchewan-tories-in-fraud-scandal.
 There are more (Bennett in B.C. for example), but the point is that it took in pretty much every instance the kind of comprehensive inquiry/investigation discussed by Prof. Wesley to get to the bottom.